Customers are the lifeblood of every business.

-Just like the service, Less Annoying CRM’s pricing is also simple and straightforward.
+Like the service, Less Annoying CRM’s pricing is also simple.
 There are no account tiers: it’s $15 per user/month, and that’s it.

-Small businesses that need a clean, simple CRM should take a look at Less Annoying CRM.
+Small businesses that need a clean, simple CRM should look at Less Annoying CRM.

 Nimble has a different focus than the other services on our list.
 It’s optimized for social media communications and offers a full-fledged CRM with Google Apps and Office 365 integration.